-Denmark has adopted a three-year bachelor's and a two-year master's structure for most of its university programs.
+Denmark has adopted a 3-year bachelor's and a 2-year master's structure for most of its university programs.
 As we focus on the importance of GPAs for labor market outcomes, we only consider graduates from master's programs.
-University modules are given an ECTS weight according to their overall workload, and students are expected to earn 60 ECTS points in each year.
-A year is typically split into terms of 14-15 weeks (some programs have four terms of eight weeks), and most programs end with a dissertation.
+University modules are given a European Credit Transfer System (ECTS) weight according to their overall workload, and students are expected to earn 60 ECTS points in each year.
+A year is typically split into terms of 14-15 weeks (some programs have four terms of 8 weeks), and most programs end with a dissertation.

-Students who had their pre-reform grades recoded also completed exams after the recoding.
-The final GPA is, thus, a weighted average of the recoded GPA and the GPA for exams after the recoding.
-Appendix Figure A.2 shows two examples of diplomas for treated individuals.
+Students who had their prereform grades recoded also completed exams after the recoding.
+The final GPA is thus a weighted average of the recoded GPA and the GPA for exams after the recoding.
+Figure A.2 shows two examples of diplomas for treated individuals.
 They illustrate what the employers observe when making hiring and wage decisions.
 The diplomas show the student's GPA based on the recoded grades and provide information about individual grades both before and after the recoding.
 It is not possible to reconvert the new grades to the old scale (as the new scale has fewer grades).
-Although it would require a significant effort, employers could, in principle, calculate each candidate's pre-recoding GPA or study their grades one by one.
+Although it would require a significant effort, employers could, in principle, calculate each candidate's prerecoding GPA or study their grades one by one.
 If such behavior is widespread, it would go against finding a labor market effect of the reform-induced variation in GPA.